Traps for Monitoring and Controlling Garden Pests

 Yellow Sticky Traps can be used against a number of insect pests including Whitefly, Thrips, Leaf Miners and Aphids (greenfly and blackfly) in greenhouses and conservatories.

-Yellow sticky traps can be used early in the season to monitor pests, small flying insect pests are attracted by the colour of the traps and stick to the outer coating.
+They can be used early in the season to monitor pests as small flying insect pests are attracted by the colour of the traps and stick to the outer coating.

 NB.
 Remove yellow sticky traps before introducing biological controls.